ElinaFF/PICO/index.md

 You can set the number of folds in the ```NUMBER OF CROSS VALIDATION FOLDS```.

-The number of processes in the ```Number of processes``` is the number of parallel job you want to run.
+The number of processes in the ```Number of processes``` field is the number of parallel job you want to run.
 Two is enough to increase the speed of computation.
-More processes might slow down your PC.
+More processes might slow down to crash your PC.

 ### 2. Define learning algorithms
 > [Go back to index](#index)